Richard-Cao226/Unity-Shooting-Game/README.md

 # Unity-TopDownShooter
 A Top-Down-Shooting Game made with Unity and written in C#.
 ## How to play
-Execute CUTE/Build/cute.exe to run the game.
+Download the repository, then execute CUTE/Build/cute.exe to run the game.
 <img src="gallery.jpg">
 ## Game Backstory
 The cats have acquired brainwashing taser equipment and have turned your friends into foes.
 It is up to you to save them.